 1. Length of ownership

-How long have you owned the property w long have you owned the property?
+How long have you owned the property?
+9 years 9 years

 2. Council tax

 Which Council Tax band is your proper ty in?
-G
+E

 3. Parking

 What are the arrangements for parking at your property?

 (Please tick all that apply)

-• Garage No
+Garage Yes

 Allocated parking space No

 • Driveway Yes

 Shared parking No

-On street No
+On street Yes

 Resident permit No

 Metered Parking No

 Other (please specify):

 4. Conservation area

-Is your property in a designated Conse special architectural or historical inter- which it is desirable to preserve or enh est, the character or appear
+Is your property in a designated Conse special architectural or historical inter which it is desirable to preserve or enh est, the character or appear